enricocid/Music-Player-GO/FAQ.md

 1. Unfortunately, not all requests can be taken into consideration, for a variety of reasons:

+   - Job/real life.
-   - The feature is too complex, clashing with the philosophy behind the app: KISS.
-Keep it snimple snupid :)
+   - Complex feature clashing with the KISS philosophy behind the app: Keep it snimple snupid :)
-   - The rather poor developer is rocking a dying Nexus 5 as the only test device for now.
+   - The rather poor developer is rocking a Xiaomi Mi A1 as the only test device.
 A good computer could ensure emulator usage.
-This is the case of [#51](https://github.com/enricocid/Music-Player-GO/issues/51).
-   - The feature just does not match the developer's needs.
-Keep in mind that this app is built around the developer's usage needs and is shared for the love of libre software.
+   - Keep in mind that the app is built around the **developer's usage needs** and is shared for the love of libre software.
    - Sometimes time is just short…
-   - Lack of motivation
+   - Cyclic lack of motivation/interest in Android development.

-2. A crash report is useful only when a logcat and detailed explanation on how to reproduce the bug is provided.
-If you don't know how to proceed, send an e-mail to the developer to receive guidance.
+2. A crash report is useful only when a logcat and/or a detailed explanation on how to reproduce the bug are attached.
+If you don't know how to proceed, contact the developer to receive guidance.

 ### Does this app keep any info or data about me or my device?